deepugami/Fluent/Task_1/GUIDE.md

 ### What you’ll build

 We’ll upgrade a Dutch auction to use a non-linear price curve powered by a Rust/WASM helper.
-The Rust contract exposes `power(uint256 base, uint256 exponent)`. gblend generates a Solidity interface (`IPowerCalculator`) that we call from a Solidity auction contract to compute:
+The Rust contract exposes `power(uint256 base, uint256 exponent)`. gblend generates a Solidity interface (`IPowerCalculator`) that we call from a Solidity auction contract (`BlendedDutchAuction`) to compute:

 price = START_PRICE * (remainingBlocks^EXPONENT) / (totalBlocks^EXPONENT)